inquilabee/selenium-tabs/README.md

 - Seamless tab switching
 - Real-time tab status tracking
 - Convenient tab closure
-- Built-in functions for scrolling, clicking, and more
+- Built-in functions for scrolling, clicking, waiting for conditions, finding and more
 - Access to the underlying Selenium `driver` object for advanced usage
 - Automatic User agent selection based on set browser
-- Basic steps to avoid getting flagged as automation script by wesbites
+- Basic steps to avoid getting flagged as an automation script by websites
+- Use the all-powerful `pyquery` object access on each tab
+- Execute jquery functions using `.jq` or `.jquery` attributes

 ### Usage